jritenour/azure-migration/README.md

-As of 7/21, the automate code now gets Azure credentials from the Azure provider defined in CFME.
-Instances where multiple Azure providers are defined will be addressed at a later date.

-Storage accounts are now derived from "list_all", rather than "list", which also requires a Resource group  be defined.
+Updated 7/31 - The following variables are now provided from the VMDB

+- Hyper-V host credentials
+- Azure provider credentials

+- The following are user supplied via dynamic dialogs:

+- Destination storage account
+- Azure resource group

 Contents of repo: